-- (1) Mobile health program clinicians will only be providing short term prescriptions rarely more than a week's worth of medication. - (2) Mobile health program clinicians test (like at any other office-based addiction treatment (OBAT) program) whether a client is using medication appropriately - toxicology testing can identify if a patient is taking the medication - and clinicians are trained to respond to results appropriately.
+- Mobile health program clinicians will only be providing short-term prescriptions-rarely more than a week's worth of medication. - Mobile health program clinicians test (like at any other office-based addiction treatment [OBAT] program) whether a client is using medication appropriately-toxicology testing can identify if a patient is taking the medication-and clinicians are trained to respond to results appropriately. - Mobile health program clinicians are from \Organization X\ and are highly trained in substance use disorder treatment.
+They have expertise in this field and in handling the associated challenges. - Mobile health program clinicians will also use their electronic medical record system, as well as state prescription monitoring programs, to ensure clients are not receiving duplicate prescriptions elsewhere the same methods that would be used in a brick-and-mortar clinic. - It's worth thinking about some basic education on Suboxone-and that the illicit market that exists for it is because there is a dearth of MOUD programs and services.
+People generally seek buprenorphine in order to manage cravings and prevent use of heroin/fentanyl. - Maybe worth mentioning to stakeholders that the program has and will continue to engage with police and law enforcement and that diversion is always a concern but tox screens aim to prevent diversion.

-- (3) Mobile health program clinicians are from Organization X and are highly trained in substance use disorder treatment.
-They have expertise in this field and in handling the associated challenges. - (4) Mobile health program clinicians will also use their electronic medical record system, as well as state prescription monitoring programs, to ensure clients are not receiving duplicate prescriptions elsewhere - the same methods that would be used in a brick and mortar clinic. - (5) It's worth thinking about some basic education on Suboxone and that the illicit market that exists for it is because there is a dearth of MOUD programs and services.
-People generally seek buprenorphine in order to manage cravings and prevent use of heroin/fentanyl. - (6) Maybe worth mentioning to stakeholders that the program has and will continue to engage with police and law enforcement and that diversion is always a concern and that tox screens aim to prevent diversion. - ii) CONCERN: Line of People Worries that the presence of the mobile health program would attract unwanted attention, forming lines in the neighborhood of potential clients.
-RESPONSE: - (1) The goal of the program is to be a discreet service with effective and targeted outreach. - (2) Most outreach would be done on foot mobile health program clinicians and outreach team plan to park the van and interact with potential clients on foot, only bringing those interested in services back to the van. - (3) Mobile health program staff are currently working with the city and neighborhood stakeholders to identify parking spaces that are discreet and would have as minimal as possible an impact on local businesses. - (4) The goal of the mobile health program is to ultimately connect clients to permanent medical homes at local brick and mortar facilities after providing them some much needed stability.
+- The goal of the program is to be a discreet service with effective and targeted outreach. - Most outreach would be done on foot-mobile health program clinicians and outreach team plan to park the van and interact with potential clients on foot, only bringing those interested in services back to the van. - Mobile health program staff are currently working with the city and neighborhood stakeholders to identify parking spaces that are discreet and would have as minimal as possible an impact on local businesses. - The goal of the mobile health program is to ultimately connect clients to permanent medical homes at local brick-and-mortar facilities after providing them some much-needed stability.
 This type of programming is meant to serve people not connected to care in areas of frequent overdose.
-The goal is not to become a high-volume program with a large caseload, but to provide stabilization and connect people to existing community health programming. - (5) By connecting people with the services they need, the hope is that it will help alleviate issues currently seen on the street. - (6) Opioid agonists, like buprenorphine, reduce overdose, illicit drug use, crime, and transmission of infectious diseases. - (7) Mobile health program staff will continue to liaise with community stakeholders about concerns as they arise. - iii) CONCERN: Clients from Outside of the Neighborhood Worries that most of the "problem" are from out-of-towners who are drawn into the neighborhood by the city's or town's services, and the mobile health program will only serve to draw more people in and negatively impact the community.
+The goal is not to become a high-volume program with a large caseload, but to provide stabilization and connect people to existing community health programming. - By connecting people with the services they need, the hope is that it will help alleviate issues currently seen on the street. - Opioid agonists, like buprenorphine, reduce overdose, illicit drug use, crime and transmission of infectious diseases. - Mobile health program staff will continue to liaise with community stakeholders about concerns as they arise.

+Concern: Clients from outside of the neighborhood -Worries that most of the "problem" comes from out-of-towners who are drawn into the neighborhood by the city's or town's services and the mobile health program will only serve to draw more people in and negatively impact the community